Le petit soldat: Plot

 In 1958, during the Algerian War, Bruno Forestier is a deserter from the French army living in Geneva.
 Although he does not have particularly strong political convictions, he finds himself working for La Main Rouge, a French terrorist organization, while posing as a reporter.
-To prove he is not a double agent, he is ordered to kill Arthur Palivoda, a radio host who is pro-FLN (National Liberation Front) and in favor of Algerian independence.
+To prove he is not a double agent, he is ordered to kill Arthur Palivoda, a radio host who is pro-FLN (National Liberation Front) and in favour of Algerian independence.
 Although he has killed before, Bruno refuses this time, initially saying it is too dangerous, and then that he does not feel like doing it.

 Bruno meets and falls in love with Véronica Dreyer, who, unbeknownst to him, is working with the FLN.
 When his compatriots in La Main Rouge stage a hit-and-run with his car, Bruno agrees to carry out the assassination so the charges will be dropped and he will not be sent back to France, but he keeps hesitating and then decides again not to kill Palivoda.

 Now viewed as a traitor by the French, Bruno plans to escape to Brazil with Véronica, but he is captured and tortured by the Algerians, who had seen him following Palivoda.
-Eventually, he manages to escape by jumping through the window of the room in which he is being held, which turns out to be on the second floor.
+Eventually, he manages to escape by jumping through the window of the room in which he is being held, which turns out to be on the first floor.
 He tries to get two diplomatic passports from the French by telling them where he was held, but the Algerians have moved out, so he agrees to finally kill Palivoda to get the papers.
 Having discovered Véronica's ties to the FLN, the French abduct her, which they tell Bruno to try to gain additional leverage over him, and torture her for the location of the Algerians' current hideout.
 After Bruno kills Palivoda, he learns Véronica has died, but he says he learned not to be bitter about it.